-- If trim operation is performed when reading from front end application.
+- If the trim operation is performed when reading from front end application.

 - The transaction is permitted as per business rules.

-- If commit is happening after every transaction successfully.
+- If the commit is happening after every transaction successfully.

 - If all the transactions are happening as per requirement design procedures.